kmu2030/RingBufferLib/README.md

 The **RingBuffer** in this library can be used in **multi-tasking environments without needing locks**, provided there is only one primary entity for reading and one for writing to the buffer.
 Additionally, it supports obtaining **differences by tracking ring buffer reads/writes** and by **comparing buffer information**.
+There's some additional information in the Japanese article, "リングバッファの機能を彫り出す", available at https://zenn.dev/kitam/articles/546f4610e9f39f.

 Below are basic read and write operations for the RingBuffer.